salilab/imp/modules/algebra/README.md

-This module contains general purpose algebraic and geometric methods that are expected to be used by a wide variety of \imp modules.
+This module contains general purpose algebraic and geometric methods that are expected to be used by a wide variety of IMP modules.

-\section geometricprimitives Geometric primitives
+## Geometric primitives

-\imp has a number of geometry primitives.
+IMP has a number of geometry primitives.
 They support the following namespace functions as appropriate
   - IMP::algebra::get_bounding_box()
   - IMP::algebra::get_surface_area()